AZSTARYS® is available at your local pharmacy — see savings offer for eligible patients

 MORNING

-The medicine takes too long to kick in.
-I often lose track of time and end up running late.
+I often lose track of time in the morning and end up running late.

 MIDDAY